Skip to main content

 Gonadorelin Used to maintain natural testicular function.
 Not used in this context.

 Progesterone is another critical piece of the puzzle for women.
 Its levels decline significantly during menopause.
-Supplementing with bioidentical is essential, particularly for women who still have a uterus and are taking estrogen, as it protects the uterine lining.
+Supplementing with bioidentical progesterone is essential, particularly for women who still have a uterus and are taking estrogen, as it protects the uterine lining.
 Progesterone also has its own benefits, including promoting sleep, reducing anxiety, and modulating the effects of estrogen.
 The form and dosage are tailored to the woman’s specific situation, whether she is pre-menopausal, peri-menopausal, or post-menopausal.

-Growth Hormone Peptide Therapy A Strategy For Cellular Repair
+Growth Hormone Peptide Therapy a Strategy for Cellular Repair

-Beyond sex hormones, other protocols focus on cellular regeneration and metabolic efficiency. is designed for adults seeking to improve recovery, muscle gain, and sleep quality.
+Beyond sex hormones, other protocols focus on cellular regeneration and metabolic efficiency.
+Growth Hormone Peptide Therapy is designed for adults seeking to improve recovery, muscle gain, and sleep quality.
 These are not direct injections of Human Growth Hormone (HGH).
 Instead, they use peptides, which are short chains of amino acids, to stimulate the pituitary gland to produce and release its own growth hormone in a natural, pulsatile manner.

 This approach avoids the risks associated with supraphysiological levels of HGH.
 Key peptides include: